Part 3: Management and Accountability

 Human Resources Committee

-This committee advises on the management of human resources, including employment policies, training and development, recruitment, performance management and remuneration.
-It consists of the CEO as Chair, the Head of Treasury Services, the Director of Financial Risk, the Head of Investor Relations, the Head of Reporting and IT, the Chief Finance Officer and the Human Resource Manager.
+This committee advised on the management of human resources, including employment policies, training and development, recruitment, performance management and remuneration.
+It consisted of the CEO as Chair, the Head of Treasury Services, the Director of Financial Risk, the Head of Investor Relations, the Head of Reporting and IT, the Chief Finance Officer, the Chief Risk and Compliance Officer and the Human Resource Manager.
+During 2011-12, the role of this Committee was incorporated into the responsibilities of the Executive Group.

 Information Technology Steering Committee

-This committee oversees current and planned information technology projects and operations.
+This committee monitors IT service availability and security related incidents and oversees current and planned information technology projects and operations.
 Its membership comprises of the CEO (Chair), the Head of Reporting and IT, and the IT Manager.

 Other elements of the governance framework